Shopping in New York

 So, unless you absolutely loathe shopping, you’ll want to do at least a little of it while you're in New York.
-And while you'll definitely want to check out the high-end stores (just to say you did), you’ll be glad to know there are also lots of places to find cheap shopping in New York.
+And while you'll definitely want to check out the high-end stores (just to say you did), you’ll be glad to know there are also lots of places to find wallet-friendly shopping in New York.

 Looking to fit in some fun activities and sightseeing alongside your shopping crusade?
 The below suggestions are a great way for newcomers to familiarize themselves with the city, all while saving a bunch of money on top attractions, tours, and more.

-Anyways, here are 6 places to find discount shopping in New York...
+And now, here are 6 places to find discount shopping in New York...

 Woodbury Common Premium Outlets